-Sometimes RAM and VRAM are confusingly used interchangeably, but they are not same things.
-If you’re looking for a new computer, it is important to look at the specification of both and know what each is in relation to your purchase.
+Sometimes RAM and VRAM are interchangeable, but they are not the same.
+If you’re looking for a new computer, it is important to look at the specification of both and know what each is about your purchase.

 They are often conflated in consumers’ minds when choosing a new computer.
-In fact, these two components are so integrated into our day-to-day lives that one almost doesn’t notice they are different until it comes time to buy and operate a new machine.
+These two components are so integrated into our day-to-day lives that one almost doesn’t notice they are different until it comes time to buy and operate a new machine.

-While there is a general correlation between the two, it is important to understand the differences between them when selecting to buy a PC or laptop.
+While there is a general correlation between the two, it is important to understand their differences when buying a PC or laptop.
 If you want to know why one is more important or which one you should pay attention to, here’s the answer.

 What is RAM?

-RAM is an acronym for random-access memory, and it’s a type of computer memory that computers use to perform tasks.
+RAM is an acronym for random-access memory, a computer memory that computers use to perform tasks.

 Random-access memory is like the working space in your brain.
 There are millions of things stored in RAM at any given time, and it allows you to pull up whatever information you need almost instantaneously.

-Random-access memory (RAM) is used to store data temporarily while applications run on your computer.
-Without RAM, doing just about anything on your PC would be much, much slower.
+Random-access memory (RAM) stores data temporarily while applications run on your computer.
+Without RAM, doing just about anything on your PC would be much slower.

 RAM is not just a storage device but also a mechanism for data transfer between the processor and memory.
-In computer systems with ultra-low power or embedded systems, an internal memory known as Random Access Memory (RAM) is a critical component of the system.
+In computer systems with ultra-low power or embedded systems, an internal memory known as Random Access Memory (RAM) is a critical system component.

 In electronic devices, RAM is typically found in laptops, desktop computers, servers, smartphones, tablets, and embedded systems used in digital entertainment centers.